ergonode/docs/docs/frontend/configurations.md

 #### Files:

 * **`privileges.js`** <br>
-    A file storing all all permissions imposed by the module.
+    A file storing all permissions imposed by the module.
 Used mainly in routing - `routes.js`.

 ```javascript
 export default {